joelparkerhenderson/monorepo-vs-polyrepo/README.md

 Answer: We actually did this.
 When I started at Uber ATG one of our devs made a submodule called `uber_monorepo` that was linked from the root of our git repo.
 In our repo's `.buckconfig` file we had access to everything that the mobile developers at Uber had access to by prefixing our targets with `//uber_monorepo/`.
 We did however run into the standard dependency resolution issue when you have any loosely coupled dependency.
 Updating our submodule usually required a 1-2 day effort because we were out of sync for a month or two.

+### Hybrid of "many repos"

+We consider our org to be "many repos".
+We have several thousands.
+However, hundreds of them contain 5, 10, or 20+ packages/projects/services.
+It's funny because we'll talk about creating "monorepos" (plural) for certain part of our product, and it confuses people.

+There's a few thousand libraries, those obviously refer to each other..
+Some have readme files and that's enough, some have full documentation "books", some have comments in the code and that's enough.

+We don't mandate a company wide development process, so each team and groups can choose their own process and how they track their stuff.

+We do have automation and tooling to keep track of things though.

 ### Prediction of a new type of VCS

 What we all really want is a VCS where repos can be combined and separated easily, or where one repo can gain the benefits of a monorepo without the drawbacks of one.